 Q: Do I need to bring a towel?

 A: No. UnderWater World signature towel is included.

 Q: Is there a place to shower?

-A: We have two dive locker rooms available for your use and we will provide soap and shampoo.
+A: We have two dive locker rooms available for your use.
 There are three showers in both the men’s and women’s locker rooms.
-You are welcome to bring your own shower shoes.
+You are welcome to bring your own shower shoes and toiletries.